 ACCUPLACER® Placement Test is a computerized assessment of skills in Math and Writing.
-It is used to measure your readiness for college-level courses and to help enroll students in the class which corresponds to their individual skill levels in math and writing.
+It is used to measure your readiness for college-level courses and to help enroll students in the class which corresponds to their individual skill levels in Math and English.
 We currently use the Next-Generation ACCUPLACER Quantitative Reasoning, Algebra, and Statistics placement test, and the WritePlacer Test.

 - Use study guides and practice tests to help you prepare.
 These free resources include the types of questions and essays you’ll see when you take the ACCUPLACER Test, so you’ll know ahead of time what your experience will be like on test day.
 For the Math Test, use the Next-Generation ACCUPLACER Quantitative Reasoning, Algebra, and Statistics study guide.
 For the Writing Test, use the WritePlacer Guide with Sample Essays.

 - Meet with a Tutor in the Student Success Center to help you get prepared.
-We offer ACCUPLACER Prep sessions weekly.
+We offer tutoring and ACCUPLACER Prep sessions weekly.
 Visit https://www.trenholmstate.edu/ssc to schedule your appointment today.